The Voice of China season 4

 The fourth and final season of the Chinese reality talent show The Voice of China premiered on 17 July 2015 on Zhejiang Television.
 Hu Qiaohua continued his role as host, while Na Ying and Wang Feng returned for their fourth and third consecutive seasons as coaches, respectively.
 Former coach Harlem Yu, who returned after a one-season absence, and Jay Chou joined the coaching panel following the departures of Chyi Chin and Yang Kun.

 For this season, the team sizes were reduced to 12 per team, down from 16 last season.
 Due to the possibility of having multiple potential winners on the same team, this season would see the show moving to a format more similar to the American version of the show.
 In the Playoff rounds, the final 16 would compete against each other, with the eliminations adjusted to eliminate contestants who earned the lowest number of votes, regardless of which team they are in, thus not guaranteeing a coach and an artist in the finals.
 Also, the number of finalists increased from four to five.

 On 7 October 2015, Zhang Lei of Team Na Ying was announced as the winner of the season, with Tifa Chen of Team Jay as runner-up.
 Tan Xuanyuan of Team Harlem, Beibei of Team Wang Feng, and Leon Lee of Team Jay finished in third, fourth, and fifth place respectively.
-This season is also Na Ying's third win throughout the series of the show.
+This season is also Na Ying's third win and final victory throughout the series of the show. making Na Ying first coach to win more than two seasons.